 A: Proposal One-The election of a director requires a plurality vote of the shares of common stock voted at the Annual Meeting.
-"Plurality" means that the individual who receives the largest number of votes cast "for" is elected as a director, however, a nominee is not required to receive a majority of votes "for."
+"Plurality" means that the three individuals who receive the largest number of votes cast "for" will be elected as directors.
 As a result, any shares not voted "for" the nominee (whether as a result of stockholder withholding or a broker non-vote) will not be counted in the nominee's favor.

-Proposals Two and Three - The non-binding advisory votes on the 2019 compensation of our named executive officers and the frequency of future stockholder votes on the compensation of our named executive officers are not binding on, nor do they overrule, any decisions of the Company, the board or the compensation committee.
-We value the input of our stockholders, and in the event that Proposal 2 is not approved by a majority of votes cast or more votes are cast on Proposal 3 for a different frequency than that recommended by the board, the board and the compensation committee will consider our stockholders' concerns and evaluate what actions, if any, may be appropriate to address those concerns.
+Proposal Two -The non-binding advisory vote on the 2020 compensation of our named executive officers is not binding on, nor does it overrule, any decisions of the Company, the board or the compensation committee.
+We value the input of our stockholders, and in the event that Proposal 2 is not approved by a majority of shares present in person or represented by proxy and entitled to vote thereon, the board and the compensation committee will consider our stockholders' concerns and evaluate what actions, if any, may be appropriate to address those concerns.

-Proposal Four-The affirmative vote of a majority of votes cast is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020.
+Proposal Three-The affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote thereon is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021.
 Abstentions will have the effect of a vote against this proposal and broker non-votes will have no effect on the outcome of this proposal.

-Q: How does the board of directors recommend that I vote?
+O: How does the board of directors recommend that I vote?

-- A: Our board of directors unanimously recommends that you vote your shares: - · "FOR" the nominees for election as directors listed in Proposal One; - "FOR" the non-binding advisory vote on the 2019 compensation of our named executive officers in Proposal Two; - "ONE YEAR" on the non-binding, advisory proposal to determine the frequency of future stockholder votes on the compensation of our named executive officers in Proposal Three; and - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020.
+- A: Our board of directors unanimously recommends that you vote your shares: - "FOR" the the election of the nominees as directors listed in Proposal One; - "FOR" the non-binding advisory vote on the 2020 compensation of our named executive officers in Proposal Two; and - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021in Proposal Three.